datalakehouse/dlh-quickbooks-analytics-dbt/README.md

 *   Fork and :star: this repository :)
-*   Check it out and :star: [the datalakehouse core repository](https://github.com/datalakehouse/datalakehouse-core);
+*   Check it out and :star: [the datalakehouse.io core repository](https://github.com/datalakehouse/datalakehouse-core);